June 14, 2025

 Frequently Asked Questions (FAQs)

-Got a few more questions bubbling up?
-No problem!
+Got a few more questions?
 We’ve put together some common ones to help you out:

 Q1: What’s the big picture for Algeria’s solar goals?

-A: Basically, Algeria is aiming really high – they want to install an impressive 15 GW of solar energy capacity by 2035.
-This is all part of their broader renewable energy program, and this ambitious target is a key reason why they’re so keen on developing local solar panel manufacturing.
+A: Algeria is aiming high—they want to install an impressive 15 GW of solar energy capacity by 2035.
+This is part of their broader renewable energy program, and this ambitious target is a key reason they’re so keen on developing local solar panel manufacturing.

-Q2: Can Algeria’s power grid actually handle a big factory?
+Q2: Can Algeria’s power grid handle a large factory?

-A: Good question!
-Algeria’s power grid, which is managed by Sonelgaz, has a substantial installed capacity.
-Plus, and this is key, they’re making significant investments (we’re talking around $5 billion planned by 2025) to modernize and expand it.
-This is all about enhancing its stability and its capacity to integrate renewable energy and support big industrial consumers.
-However, it’s always a smart move to carry out your own site-specific power assessments – due diligence is your best friend!
+A: Good question.
+Algeria’s power grid, managed by Sonelgaz, has substantial installed capacity.
+Plus, and this is key, they’re making significant investments (around $5 billion planned by 2025) to modernize and expand it.
+This is all about enhancing stability and capacity to support big industrial consumers.
+However, it’s always smart to carry out your own site-specific power assessments—due diligence is your best friend!

 Q3: What makes Algeria good for logistics when setting up a solar factory?

-A: There are some real pluses here!
-Think about an extensive paved road network, featuring that major East-West Highway.
-Then there’s a rail system that’s being modernized, and several well-equipped commercial ports (like Algiers, Oran, Annaba, and Bejaïa) that make importing raw materials and exporting finished goods much smoother.
-And don’t forget, its proximity to European and African markets is a definite logistical advantage for exports.
+A: It has some real pluses.
+Algeria boasts an extensive paved road network featuring the major East-West Highway.
+Add to that a rail system that’s being modernized and several well-equipped commercial ports (like Algiers, Oran, and Bejaïa) that make importing raw materials and exporting finished goods smoother.
+Its proximity to European and African markets is a definite logistical advantage for exports.

-Q4: Any particular industrial zones in Algeria that are good for solar manufacturing?
+Q4: Are there any particular industrial zones in Algeria that are good for solar manufacturing?

-A: Definitely!
+A: Definitely.
 Certain zones are already making a name for themselves.
-Places like Ouargla (which is home to Zergoun Green Energy), Boukerana in Mila (where Milltech operates), and Bordj Bou Arreridj (home to Condor’s facility) have emerged as locations with existing solar module assembly or manufacturing activities.
-These zones offer varying degrees of infrastructure and connectivity that are well-suited for such operations.
+Places like Ouargla (home to Zergoun Green Energy), Boukerana in Mila (where Milltech operates), and Bordj Bou Arreridj (home to Condor’s facility) have emerged as hubs with existing solar manufacturing activities.
+These zones offer varying degrees of infrastructure well-suited for such operations.

 Q5: What perks can solar panel producers get for investing in Algeria?

-A: Algeria’s reformed investment law has rolled out several pretty attractive incentives.
-We’re talking potential tax exemptions (on corporate income, VAT, and customs duties for necessary imports), land benefits, and – this is a big one – the removal of that old 51/49 foreign ownership restriction for renewable energy projects.
-Plus, specific local content bonuses (for example, up to a 25% financial bonus for solar PV projects that use over 35% local materials) are designed to directly encourage domestic manufacturing.
-It’s worth looking into these carefully!
+A: Algeria’s reformed investment law has rolled out several attractive incentives.
+We’re talking potential tax exemptions (on corporate income, VAT, and customs duties for necessary imports), land benefits, and—this is a big one—the removal of the old 51/49 foreign ownership restriction for renewable energy projects.
+Plus, specific local content bonuses (for example, up to a 25% financial bonus for solar projects using over 35% local materials) are designed to directly encourage domestic manufacturing.

-Q6: How is Algeria making sure its grid can handle all that new solar power?
+Q6: How is Algeria ensuring its grid can handle all the new solar power?

-A: They’re tackling this challenge head-on by investing heavily in expanding its high-voltage transmission network.
-They’re in the process of building around 10,000 km of new lines, with even more planned for the future.
-This is absolutely crucial for transporting solar power from those sun-rich areas to where the demand is, and for ensuring the overall stability of the grid as more renewables come online.
+A: They’re tackling this head-on by investing heavily in expanding the high-voltage transmission network.
+The country is in the process of building around 10,000 km of new lines, with even more planned.
+This is crucial for transporting solar power from sun-rich areas to where the demand is and for ensuring the overall stability of the grid as more renewables come online.

 References